jaihuayen/jaihuayen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi I am Jaihua!
-You can call me Kevin if you are not used to pronounce my Chinese name.
+Welcome to my page!

 <font color="#f00"> I am an incoming Biostatistics Ph.D. student at University at Buffalo on Fall 2024! </font>
 <p></p>

-Currently, I serve as an Senior AI Software Engineer at [QNAP](https://www.qnap.com/en), where my primary focus lies in training computer vision models for such as image classification and Optical Character Recognition (OCR).
-Additionally, I contribute to deploy zero-shot language-image models like CLIP on our services.
+I served as an Senior AI Software Engineer at [QNAP](https://www.qnap.com/en), where my primary focus lies in training computer vision models for such as image classification and Optical Character Recognition (OCR).
+Additionally, I contributed to deploy zero-shot language-image models like CLIP on our services.
 My responsibilities extend to deploying these models on edge AI runtimes.

 ### Shown on the NTU Highlight